iree-org/iree/docs/design_docs/metal_hal_driver.md

 them at Metal run-time.
 In the future this should be changed to allow encoding the library instead.

+### Workgroup/threadgroup size

+When dispatching a compute kernel in Metal, we need to specify the number of thread groups in grid and the number of threads in thread group.
+Both are 3-D vectors.
+IREE HAL, which follows Vulkan, calls them workgroup count and workgroup size, respectively.

+In Vulkan programming model, workgroup count and workgroup size are specified at different places: the former is given when invoking [`vkCmdDispatch()`][vulkan-cmd-dispatch], while the later is encoded in the dispatched SPIR-V code.
+This split does not match the Metal model, where we specify both in the API with `dispatchThreads:threadsPerThreadgroup:`.

+As said in [shader/kernel compilation](#shader-kernel-compilation), MSL kernels are cross compiled from SPIR-V code and then embeded in the module FlatBuffer.
+The module FlatBuffer provides us a way to convey the threadgroup/workgroup size information extracted from the SPIR-V code.
+We encode an additional 3-D vector for each entry point and use it as the threadgroup size when later dispatching the `MTLFunction` corresponding to the entry point.

 ### Resource descriptors

 A descriptor is an opaque handle pointing to a resource that is accessed in